Anomalous bunching of nearly indistinguishable bosons: Abstract

 \section{Abstract}

-In multiphoton interference processes, the commonly assumed direct link between boson bunching and particle indistinguishability has recently been challenged in Seron \textit{et al.} [Nat.
-Photon.
-17, 702 (2023)].
-Exploiting the connection between optical interferometry and matrix permanents, it appeared that bunching effects may surprisingly be enhanced in some interferometers by preparing specific states of partially distinguishable photons.
-Interestingly, all the states giving rise to such an anomalous bunching were found to be \emph{far from} the state of perfectly indistinguishable particles, raising the question of whether this intriguing phenomenon might even exist with \emph{nearly indistinguishable} particles.
-Here, we answer positively this physically motivated question by relating it to a mathematical conjecture on matrix permanents whose physical interpretation had not yet been unveiled.
-Using a recently found counterexample to this conjecture, we demonstrate that there is an optical set-up involving 8~photons in 10~modes for which the probability that all photons bunch into two output modes can be enhanced by applying a suitable perturbation to the polarization states starting from photons with the same polarization.
-We also find out that the perturbation that decreases the bunching probability the most is not the one that takes the perfectly indistinguishable state towards a fully distinguishable state, as could naively be expected.
+The commonly assumed straight link between boson bunching and particle indistinguishability in quantum interferometry has recently been challenged [Nat.~Photon. $\bm{17}$, 702 (2023)].
+Exploiting the connection between quantum optical interferences and matrix permanents, it appeared that bunching effects may arise that exceed the expected limit of fully indistinguishable particles by injecting peculiar polarization states of partially distinguishable photons in some interferometers.
+Surprisingly, all states giving rise to such an anomalous bunching were found to be far from the state of fully indistinguishable particles, raising the question of whether this intriguing phenomenon might even possibly exist with \emph{nearly indistinguishable} particles.
+Here, we answer this question positively by relating it to a mathematical conjecture on matrix permanents dating from 1986, whose physical interpretation had not yet been unveiled.
+Using a recently found counterexample to this conjecture, we demonstrate that there is an optical interferometer involving 8~photons in 10~modes such that the probability that all photons bunch into two output modes can be enhanced by suitably perturbing the state of all photons having the same polarization.
+Such a finding reflects still another -- even less expected -- facet of anomalous boson bunching.